 13. Cures migraine headaches:

-Doctors believe that estrogen hormone fluctuations, and preeclampsia conditions during pregnancy cause migraine headaches.
-Cherries contain anthocyanins and bioflavonoids, which help in mitigating migraine headaches.
+Doctors believe that estrogeniXA hormone crucial for the development of female sexual characteristics and reproductive health hormone fluctuations, and preeclampsia conditions during pregnancy cause migraine headaches.
+Cherries contain anthocyanins and bioflavonoids, which help in mitigating migraine headaches (7).

 Are There Any Side Effects Of Eating Cherries During Pregnancy?